abeluwimana/abeluwimana/README.md

 Kigali City, Rwanda

 ### 💡 About Me
 I am an Information Systems graduate passionate about web development and software engineering.
-I have practical experience in software development, ERP/POS system optimization, and digital marketing.
+I have practical experience in software development, and digital marketing.
 I am eager to **learn new programming languages, frameworks, and technologies** to become a skilled Full Stack Developer.

 ### 💼 Work Experience
 **Software Developer Intern** – Ishyiga Software Algorithm Inc. (Jul 2024 – Jan 2025)